 “Stream entry,” is a Buddhist term for initial enlightenment — a shift in perspective where the practitioners’ mind flips inside-out, and for a split-second recognizes its own inseparability from the rest of the natural world.

-This is a manifesto for an active attitude toward psychedelic experiences.
-The usual “safe” way is to prepare the set and the setting, then to let go, and let the plants do the work.
-My view is that we can consciously co-participate in the psychedelic experience flow, while we maintain a flexible-fluidic configuration.
-We can be “the shaman” and “the journeyer”, simultaneously.
+In psychedelic experiences, the usual ‘safe’ way is to prepare the set and the setting, and then to let go and let the plants do the work.
+My view is that we can consciously co-participate in the psychedelic experience flow, while we maintain a flexible-fluid configuration.

 These days it seems everyone is into ayahuasca, an indigenous plant medicine that has become the focus of a fledgling tourism industry in greater Amazonia.